-Immigrants who are already in the United States and eligible for permanent residence can apply for, and receive, a green card without leaving the country through the adjustment of status (sometimes called “AOS”) procedure.
-However, this procedure is not open to every immigrant currently living in the United States.
+Some immigrants who are already in the United States and eligible for permanent residence can apply for, and receive, a green card or lawful permanent residence without leaving the country.
+They do so through a procedure called "adjustment of status" (AOS).
+However, the AOS procedure is not open to every immigrant.
 Some people, depending on their current visa or immigration status, are required by law to leave the United States to attend their green card (immigrant visa) interview at a U.S. embassy or consulate in their home country.

-If you are in the United States with an expired visa, then you most likely are not eligible to apply for adjustment of status.
-This procedure is mainly open to people who not only are eligible for green cards, but who:
+If you are in the United States after having stayed beyond the time permitted under the terms of your visa, then you most likely are not eligible for AOS.
+This procedure is mainly open to people who are not only eligible for green cards, but who:

-The expiration date on your original visa, or the document with which you entered the United States, does not indicate how long you can stay in the United States.
+The expiration date on your original visa, which is the document with which you entered the United States, does not indicate how long you can stay in the United States.
 It shows only how long you can use that visa for U.S. entry.
 Again, it's the date on your I-94 that you should be looking at.

 If you realize that your permitted stay on your I-94 is about to expire, and you're not quite ready to apply for adjustment of status, and you don't fit into an exception, look into whether you can apply for an extension or renewal of your visa status.
 That way, you might be able to hang onto your eligibility to adjust status for when the time is right.

 Despite the general rule that people whose authorized stays in the U.S. have expired cannot use the adjustment of status procedure to get a green card, there are a few categories of people who might be able to stay in the United States and do just that:

 Figuring out whether you fit into one of these exceptions can be difficult, and will depend on more details in your personal situation than we can describe at length here.
 If you have any questions, you'd be wise to consult an experienced immigration attorney.